Safety

 The case for taking this seriously isn't just ethical.
 It's operational, regulated, and increasingly well-evidenced.

-- PwC × Beyond Blue, 2014: every $1 invested in effective workplace mental health strategy returns an average of $2.30 through reduced absenteeism, presenteeism and compensation claims.
+- PwC × Beyond Blue (2014): every $1 invested in effective workplace mental health strategy returns an average of $2.30 through reduced absenteeism, presenteeism and compensation claims.
 Mental health conditions cost Australian employers an estimated $10.9 billion per year.
-PwC x Beyond Blue report.

-- Milligan-Saville et al., 2017: an Australian cluster RCT in Fire and Rescue NSW found that a single half-day of mental-health training for managers significantly reduced work-related sickness absence in the following six months.
-Lancet Psychiatry.
-Milligan-Saville et al.
+- Milligan-Saville et al. (2017): an Australian cluster RCT in Fire and Rescue NSW found that a single half-day of mental-health training for managers significantly reduced work-related sickness absence in the following six months.

-- Safe Work Australia model Code of Practice (2022): Australian PCBUs have a positive legal duty under WHS law to identify and manage psychosocial hazards, with a national Code of Practice now adopted across most jurisdictions.
+- Safe Work Australia Model Code of Practice (2022): Australian organisations have a positive legal duty under WHS law to identify and manage psychosocial hazards, with a national Code of Practice now adopted across most jurisdictions.
 Doing it well is no longer optional.
-Safe Work Australia.

 Why work with a registered psychologist

-There are good consultants who aren't psychologists, and there's a real place for them in this work particularly on policy, audit and process.
-However for the scope of structural psychological harm, a different skill set is needed.
+There are good consultants who aren't psychologists, and there's a real place for them in this work in policy, audit and process.
+However, for the lived experience of psychological harm, a different skill set is needed.

 - Clinical understanding: what really happens to people exposed to psychosocial hazards, what predicts recovery, and what early intervention actually requires.